tari-project/tari/RFC/src/RFC-0172_PeerToPeerMessagingProtocol.md

 | `vn`         | 97-224  | 128             | Messages related to the validator nodes, such as `execute instruction`. |
 | `extended`   | 225-255 | 30              | Reserved for future use.                                      |

-In documentation, [MessageType]s can be referred to by the category and name.
+In documentation, MessageTypes can be referred to by the category and name.
 For example, `peer::EstablishConnection` and `net::Discover`.

 #### MessageHeader